"he is very thorough and knowledgeable"Chambers Global 2020

 - Advised on joint ventures, other collaborative arrangements and distribution in a wide variety of sectors.

-- Advised numerous organisations on managing competition law risk, including through the development and implementation of compliance programmes, internal audits, training and dawn raid preparedness, and advised on the development of commercial strategies in the light of the rules on dominance.
+- Advised numerous organisations on managing competition law risk, including through the conduct of risk assessments/internal audits, the development and implementation of compliance programmes, training and dawn raid preparedness, and the development of commercial strategies in the light of the rules on dominance.

 - Advised a party to a UK sector investigation concerning contact lens solutions.